sebakremis/TradeSentinel/README.md

 * Functionality: Calculate annualized returns, volatility, Sharpe Ratio, and visualize cumulative performance over time.

 * Usage: Can be used as the final step in the workflow (receiving tickers from the Watchlist) or independently to test ad-hoc combinations.

+### 4. Portfolios
+Allows the creation, management, and detailed analysis of custom investment portfolios with realistic transaction tracking.

+* Scope: Unlike the Backtest module—which simulates buying a set of assets all at once at the beginning of a period—this module manages real-world portfolios.
+It handles staggered entry points (buying different assets at different dates), tracks cost basis versus market value, and provides a persistent storage system to save and reload multiple portfolio configurations.

+* Functionality: Create, save, edit, and delete multiple named portfolios using a local JSON backend.

+* Usage: Can be used as the final step in the workflow, to track the performance of specific portfolios over time.

 ## 📂 Data Configuration
 The application is driven by two key CSV files located in the /data/ directory, allowing for easy customization of the analysis universe: